-Cassandra has just produced the feature documentary INDIA IN A DAY for Scott Free Films, directed by Richie Mehta, which had its International Premiere at the Toronto International Film Festival in September this year.
-The film has been released theatrically in India, and following further festival appearances, will be released on Youtube next year.
+Cassandra produced the feature documentary INDIA IN A DAY for Scott Free Films, directed by Richie Mehta, which had its International Premiere at the Toronto International Film Festival in 2016.
+The film was released theatrically in India, and following further festival appearances, is now available to see on Youtube.

 She previously produced the feature debut from the Blaine brothers, NINA FOREVER, which has been hailed as “strikingly original” by Screen International, and by Total Film as “a startling debut, as affecting as it is daring”.
 It premiered at SXSW in 2015 and has gone on to screen at film festivals all over the world, winning Total Film’s Best Film award at Frightfest Film Festival London, and the BIFA for Most Promising Newcomer for its star, Abigail Hardingham.
 It was released in the UK and Ireland by Studiocanal in February 2016, and at the same time in the US by Epic Pictures.

 She is currently packaging two films by Screen International Star of Tomorrow writer Joy Wilkinson, and financing a new film written and to be directed by Richie Mehta.
 On her development slate is the next original feature from the Blaine brothers, a new feature from Sasha Hails, and the comedy, I’LL SEE MYSELF OUT, by Molly Naylor and Nathan Filer, being developed with support from Creative England.